DennisBecker/grunt-sass-globbing/README.md

 # grunt-sass-globbing

-> Create file with @import from a configured path
+> Create an import map file with @import from a configured path

+> This plugin is an alternative for Ruby Gem sass-globbing used with Ruby SASS

 ## Getting Started

 This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: